 The WON: What would you like our readers to know about you?

 Kate Ahnstrom: When you work for what you have, you will always enjoy it more.
 I grew up in Mechanicsville, Virginia, on a farm raising mostly organic produce, hogs and chickens.
-My parents did their best to teach my 2 brothers and I that at the end of the day, your word and integrity are the only guarantees you can offer someone.
+My parents did their best to teach my two brothers and me that at the end of the day, your word and integrity are the only guarantees you can offer someone.
 I have kept that with me all of my life and it has helped me to be a truly dedicated, honest and hard-working woman.
 You never know where you will end up in life.
 I started a career as a flight attendant in 1997.
 I joke with students that becoming a shooting instructor was a very natural progression in careers.
 I have always been involved in teaching in some capacity — be it as an ambassador for the organic farming industry and educating people about our farm, a lead flight attendant during my career in Continental airlines, or as a horseback riding instructor.

 On more than one occasion, I have been called a “Renaissance woman.”
 I honestly didn’t think much about the title until my 45th birthday this year.
 For some reason, it just really hit home that the world needs more women that are able to nurture and teach the next generation in all manner of living off the land.
 I don’t mean you need to know how to slap together a mud hut and live with just a single pot and a piece of fishing line.
 I want people to understand what it means to get their hands dirty, enjoy growing their own food, know how to build things and how and why things fit into our lives.
 Gardening is my quiet time.
 Mike will tell you that I am truly happy with dirt under my nails and flowers blooming all over the farm.
 For me, being called a “Renaissance woman” is now a cherished badge of honor.